School Life

 This is a traditional Japanese culture with a long history.
 Experience its elegance and express your refined sensibilities.
 Feel not only the etiquette but also the spirit of harmony.

-Instructor, Flower Arrangement Club Mr. Hiroshi Iwata
+Mr. Hiroshi Iwata

+Treasure every encounter and give the best to each person.
 Why not try brewing tea with that same spirit?

-Tea Ceremony Club Instructor Ms. Yoko Ikezoe
+Ms. Yoko Ikezoe

 Expressing words that evoke the seasons of Japan with a brush, creating works in kanji and kana.

-Teacher Keiko Miyaji
+Ms. Keiko Miyaji

 Ms. Keiko Nozawa